 If you are seen at an emergency room for a non-life-threatening problem without having obtained a referral from your PCP in advance, your insurance plan may not pay for the visit.
 Most insurance plans do not allow retroactive referrals.
 Your insurance plan determines what it will reimburse.

 If you have an ongoing medical condition, like high blood pressure or diabetes, you should try to see the same Patient First physician each time.
 To ensure continuity of care, chronic conditions are best handled by a single physician.
-Call the center for a recording of your primary care physician’s work schedule or check the schedule online.
+Call the center for a recording of your primary care physician’s work schedule or check the physician's schedule online.